 Welcome to my site:

 Dear Reader: As a former academic, I believe in doing research.
-And In order to study jewelry theft, I asked my kid to help me case jewelry stores, acting out scenes from the novel.
-Over the years, we also discussed how to murder people.
-We’ve never committed any crimes, mind you, but Griffin (now an adult) has pointed out that this is not an approved parenting technique.
+To write about ghost hunting, I spent the night at a haunted hotel.
+And In order to study jewelry theft, I asked my then-teenage kid to help me case the Tiffany’s in Minneapolis and the Cartier store in Chicago, acting out scenes from my novel.
+Over the years, we’ve also discussed the best ways to murder people.
+Griffin has never committed any crimes, mind you, but they have pointed out that this is not an approved parenting technique.